symfony/symfony-docs/reference/forms/types/choice.rst

 * ``preferred_choices`` [type: array]
     If this option is specified, then a sub-set of the total number of options will be moved to the top of the select menu.
-The following would move the "Baz" option to the top:
+The following would move the "Baz" option to the top, with a visual separator between it and the rest of the options:

     .. code-block:: php